NVIDIA/warp/docs/codegen.rst

 Example: Function Pointers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``wp.static(...)`` may also return a Warp function.
-This can be useful to specialize a kernel or function based on information available at the time of declaring t he Warp function or kernel, or to automatically generate overloads for different types.
+This can be useful to specialize a kernel or function based on information available at the time of declaring the Warp function or kernel, or to automatically generate overloads for different types.

 .. code:: python